-Diazonium salts are a group of organic compounds which share a common functional group R – N2+ X– where R is any organic residue such as alkyl or aryl group, X is organic or inorganic anion such as halogens.
+Diazonium salts are a group of organic compounds which share a common functional group R – N2+ X– where R denotes some organic residue (such as an alkyl or aryl group) and X is an organic or inorganic anion (a halogen, for example).
 Diazonium salts in which R is an aryl group are significant intermediates in the organic synthesis of azo dyes.
 They are named by adding a suffix diazonium to the parent hydrocarbon from which they are formed, followed by the name of the anion such as chloride or hydrogen sulphate.
-The ion N2+ is known as diazonium group.
+The ion N2+ is commonly referred to as a diazonium group.
 For example, C6H5N2+Cl– is known as benzene-diazonium chloride.
-They are colorless crystalline solids and are readily soluble in water.
+Diazonium salts are colourless crystalline solids and are readily soluble in water.
 They decompose easily in a dry state.

 Diazonium salts undergo two types of reactions:

-- Reactions which involve retention of diazo group.
+- Reactions which involve retention of the diazo group.

-- Replacement by halide or cyanide ion: The nucleophiles such as Cl–, Br–, CN– can be easily introduced in the benzene ring in the presence of Cu (I) ion.
-This reaction is commonly known as Sandmeyer reaction.
+1. Replacement by halide or cyanide ion: The nucleophiles such as Cl–, Br–, CN– can be easily introduced into the benzene ring in the presence of Cu (I) ion.
+This reaction is commonly known as the Sandmeyer reaction.

-- Replacement by hydroxyl group: If the temperature of diazonium salt solution is increased to 283 K, the salt gets hydrolyzed to phenol.
+3. Replacement by hydroxyl group: If the temperature of the diazonium salt solution is increased to 283 K, the salt gets hydrolyzed to phenol.

-- Replacement by –NO2 group: When we heat diazonium fluoroborate with aqueous sodium nitrite solution in the presence of copper, the diazonium group is replaced by –NO2.
+4. Replacement by –NO2 group: When we heat diazonium fluoroborate with an aqueous sodium nitrite solution in the presence of copper, the diazonium group is replaced by –NO2.